 You can build some reflection time into closing circles or morning meetings.

-Try having students use daily or weekly self reflection cards like this Reflect and Get Set Daily Goal Setting Cards from The Toolbox Resource Library.
+Try having students use daily or weekly self reflection cards like these Reflect and Get Set Daily Goal Setting Cards in my store.

 Here are the 5 self regulation activities for kids you can incorporate that will support students.